Treatment For Depression

 How Is Depression Treated?

-For successful treatment for depression, medication from a licensed psychiatrist and/or psychotherapy from a trained and certified mental health professional is usually recommended.
+Effective treatment for depression often involves a combination of medication prescribed by a licensed psychiatrist and/or psychotherapy provided by a trained and certified mental health professional.

 Types Of Treatment For Depression